MicrosoftDocs/sql-docs/docs/relational-databases/replication/tutorial-replicating-data-between-continuously-connected-servers.md

    ![Selections for viewing the Snapshot Agent history](media/tutorial-replicating-data-between-continuously-connected-servers/snapshotagenthistory.png)

 1. In the Snapshot Agent history, select the relevant log entry.
 The relevant entry is usually a line or two *before* the entry that's reporting the error.
 (The red X indicates the errors.)
-Review the message text in the box below the logs:
+Review the message text in the box below the logs.

    ![Selected log entry with message text](media/tutorial-replicating-data-between-continuously-connected-servers/snapshotaccessdenied.png)